exodrifter/website/notes/godot-animation-player-interpolation.md

 >
 > As noted in [#75125 (comment)](https://github.com/godotengine/godot/issues/75125#issuecomment-1568624735), as long as it is an initial value, the Variant type is not properly assigned, so keying to the initial value seems to insert Nil.

-The workaround for this is edit all key frames with null values to a value different from the initial value.
+The workaround for this is edit all key frames in all animations with null values to a value different from the initial value.
 This causes the type to be assigned properly.
 After this is done, the value can be set back to the default value.

 ## History